Andreas Gursky

-Andreas Gursky (born 15 January 1955) is a German photographer and professor at the Kunstakademie Düsseldorf, Germany.
+Andreas Gursky (born 15 January 1955) is a German artist and a former professor at the Kunstakademie Düsseldorf, Germany.

-He is known for his large format architecture and landscape colour photographs, often using a high point of view.
-His works reach some of the highest prices in the art market among living photographers.
-His photograph Rhein II was sold for $4,338,500 on 8 November 2011.
+He is known for his large-scale colour photographs of architecture, landscapes and contemporary life—crowds, consumer goods and the infrastructures of global capitalism—combining methodical observation with digital construction to achieve an all-over, hyper-detailed image field.
+His works reach some of the highest prices in the art market.
+His photograph Rhein II was sold at Christie's for $4,338,500 on 8 November 2011.
+At the time it was the most expensive photograph ever sold at auction, and it remains the most expensive photograph by a living photographer.